 I often see photos that users have added to a page, retain their original camera created file name.
 The page will be littered with the likes of IMG_1234.jpg or IMG_4567.jpg.
-Why is this so wrong: let’s say that the page is about Peterborough Cathedral and somebody has used Google image search to find photographs of Peterborough Cathedral, surely it makes sense to help them find your images and therefore your website by naming your files along the lines of peterborough-cathedral.jpg and it takes just a few seconds to do and will improve the SEO enormously.
+Why is this so wrong: let’s say that the page is about Peterborough Cathedral and somebody has used Google image search to find photographs of Peterborough Cathedral.
+Surely it makes sense to help them find your images and therefore your website by naming your files along the lines of peterborough-cathedral.jpg.
+It takes just a few seconds to do and will improve the SEO enormously.
 WordPress also uses the filename as the default image title, though this can be changed.

 Searching for img_0230.jpg